The Importance of Documentation in Claiming Flight Delay Compensation

 2. Delay Details

 • Delay Confirmation: Request an official confirmation from the airline specifying the duration of the delay.
+Or, note the actual arrival time, when you were allowed to deboard the plane.

 • Flight Records: Keep any records or notifications provided by the airline regarding the delay or cancellation.